-From anniversary party to vendor appreciation dinner to annual conference, you may need to look outside your company’s own space and select a separate event location.
+From anniversary party to vendor appreciation dinner to annual conference, you may need to look outside your company’s own space and select a one of many local event venues.
 When you don’t have enough room at the office, or you can’t fathom hosting a party on the manufacturing floor, no need to worry.
 There are plenty of event locations to choose from in the Detroit area.
 You can select whatever best fits your budget, capacity needs, and ambiance desires.

 When it comes to planning your event, start by identifying clearly what it is you plan to do.
 Are you looking for a banquet to commemorate your company’s 50th anniversary?
 Or is it a conference where you’ll need space for speakers and vendors?
 Will you need audio/visual capabilities for presentations?
 Or perhaps it’s more of a social event, so your main concern is room for attendees to mingle comfortably.